MicrosoftDocs/dynamics365smb-docs/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 * Set up the bank account in question to handle the SEPA Credit Transfer format
 * Set up vendor cards to process payments by exporting files in the SEPA Credit Transfer format
-* Set up the related general journal batch to enable payment export from the **Payment Journal** window
+* Set up the related general journal batch to enable payment export from the **Payment Journal** page
 * Connect the data exchange definition for one or more payment types with the relevant payment method or methods

 ### To set up a bank account for SEPA Credit Transfer